manojgayala/POPL1/Final Examples.md

 The functions **add** and **print** are called local functions.
 Parameters need not to be passed into local functions due to which a lot of memory can be reserved. *print* can access the variables in the scope of both *main* and *add*. *add* can access the variables in the scope of *main* only.

 ### Example 8:
-This program illustrates the concept of constructor overloading or multiple constructors
+This program find distance between two points based on the input i.e., if the no of coordinates given are two, the coordinated of the second point are taken to be origin and of two points are given the distance between those two points are calculated illustrating the concept of constructor overloading or multiple constructors
 ```
 *Distance         						  ~ beginning the class
 	mem: